April 1, 2020

 And with all Frontpoint wireless home security systems, you don’t have to go it alone when dealing with intruders or other emergencies.
 Every package is backed up by Frontpoint’s 24-hour monitoring service.
 When an intrusion or environmental sensor detects a threat and sounds an alarm, the monitoring center will attempt to contact you twice and obtain your verbal passcode to verify the emergency.
 If the center is unable to reach you or receives an incorrect passcode, it will dispatch the appropriate first responders to your location.
 The only exception to this is a Frontpoint CO Sensor; because the colorless, odorless gas can incapacitate so quickly, emergency services are called immediately.

 Many wired and wireless home security system brands offer 24-hour monitoring.
 But many of them require users to sign service contracts with durations of up to two or three years.
-Frontpoint’s monitoring service is billed month-to-month, with no long-term commitment.
+Frontpoint offers month-to-month agreement options.
 This gives you the option to stop and start the service at your convenience, which is especially convenient if you move.

 Every apartment or rental home has a specific configuration and unique security concerns.
 Even in neighboring apartments with identical layouts, residents own different types of furniture and valuables and have different lifestyles.
 Choosing the components and deciding how to set up a wireless home security system requires some consideration.